ryantxr/SimpleImage/README.md

 - `$percentage`* (int) - Percentage to darken the image (0 - 100).

-Returns a SimpleImage object.
+Returns a Image object.

 #### `desaturate()`

 Applies the desaturate (grayscale) filter.

-Returns a SimpleImage object.
+Returns a Image object.

 #### `duotone($lightColor, $darkColor)`